The Anti-Hijacking Act, 1982

-(65 OF 1982)
+(65 of 1982)

 Whereas a Convention for the Suppression of Unlawful Seizure of Aircraft was, on the 16th day of December, 1970, signed at The Hague;

-BE it enacted by Parliament in the Thirtythird Year of the Republic of India as follows:
+Be it enacted by Parliament in the Thirty-third Year of the Republic of India as follows:

 (2) It extends to the whole of India and, save as otherwise provided in this Act, it applies also to any offence thereunder committed outside India by any person.